How to Win a "Best and Final" Offer Campaign in 2026

 Best and Final Offer Response Template

-There are no standard forms, offer emails or template for the Best and Offer response.
-Some agents may have a preferred paper template or email template, but do not be surprised if there isn't one.
-If it is specified, use the selling agent's preferred template, but if not, your best and final offer response should include these information, as a minimal:
+While there are no standard offer emails, format or template for the Best and Offer (BAFO) response, some agents might provide a paper form or email template.
+In any case, do not be surprised if there isn't standard format.
+If it is provided, use the selling agent's preferred template, but if not, your best and final offer response should include these critical information, as a minimal:

-Note: Some agents or EOI offer forms may ask for more information.
-Make sure you understand what is expected, and provide information, only if they are relevant for the offer.
-In this day and age of data privacy breaches, you don't want to provide too much information, as you do not know when your data will be stolen or misused.
+Note: Some agents or Expression of Interest (EOI) forms may ask for more information.
+Make sure you understand what is expected, and only provide information relevant to the offer.
+In this day and age of data privacy concerns and breaches, you don't want to provide too much information, as you do not know when your data will be stolen or misused.
 That said, if you believe the requested information is / can be discriminatory, you do not have to include as well.

 What happens after submitting your Best and Final Offer?